treste91/JoomFuse/docs/api/xml_rpc.rst

 Fetches all the entries from the IFS 'CProgram' table.

-Called by the getOptions() function of the JFormFieldJoomfusesubscriptionproductlist class in order to create a field that lists all IFS actionsets in a select list.
+Called by the getOptions() function of the JFormFieldJoomfusesubscriptionproductlist class in order to create a field that lists all IFS subscriptions in a select list.

 getSubscriptionPlanList()